The Vermont Statutes Online

 (1) adopt rules concerning continuing education requirements;

-(2) adopt rules necessary to perform his or her duties under this chapter;
+(2) adopt rules necessary to perform the Director’s duties under this chapter; and

 The Director, with the advice of the advisors appointed under this chapter, shall have exclusive authority to determine the qualifications, skill, and fitness of any person to serve as an administrator of a nursing home under the provisions of this chapter, and a licensee under the provisions of this chapter shall be qualified to serve as the administrator of a nursing home.
 (Added 1969, No. 248 (Adj.
 Sess.), § 2, eff.
 April 1, 1970; amended 2007, No. 29, § 3.)